 Having your oral surgeon compose a letter of medical necessity beforehand is the best way to get health insurance to cover orthognathic surgery and the accompanying orthodontic work.

 Submit the document to the issuing company for pre-certification.
-Include as many of these elements in the letter of medical necessity.
+In the letter of medical necessity, include as many of these elements as possible.

 Medicaid Coverage